17 Sui2 隨

 Mount West (西山) lay west of Dukedom Zhou’s capital and was the location of the Zhou's shrine.
 The upper trigram Dui is in the west and the inner lower trigram Gen denotes a mountain, while line 6 is the shrine.
 This probably refers to the ceremony held by Duke Ji Chang (姬昌known posthumously as King Wen of Zhou ).
 This assignment followed his release from detention at You Li (羑里) by King Zhou of Shang (紂王).
 It indicated that King Zhou trusted that Ji Chang had no ambition to enthrone himself, and thus permitted him to lead his dukedom and hold the sacrificial ceremony.

-Commentary on the image: (Line 6 ought) to be fastened as if being detained, (as) the one above becomes destitute (of the norm of following).
+Commentary on the image: As being detained line 6 is fastened; this is because the one above becomes destitute of the norm of following.

 Line 5 must respect line 6 in order to have it follow, like recruiting a virtuous person to serve the country as such people regard themselves highly and don't carelessly follow others.

 Enlightenment through six six: to secure the following of those above through an honoured assignment.
 A person is exempted from his obligation (of following) after having accomplished his mission.
 He must be respectfully recruited by being assigned a noble mission.
-The hexagram that appears when this line is activated is Wu Wang (25), no misbehaviour, which is advised to last to the end like Ji Chang yielding obedience to King Zhou for the rest of his life. .
+The hexagram that appears when this line is activated is Wu Wang (25), or not thinking or doing what is undeserved, wherein line 6 is advised to last to the end like Ji Chang yielding obedience to King Zhou for the rest of his life. .

 Apart from sincerity and trust, 孚fu2 also signifies “the captured”.
 The text of line 5 in Chinese, 孚 (sincerity and trust) 于yu2 (in or at) 嘉jia1 (an optimum state), can also be interpreted as “the captured at Jia”.
 This may be related to the war between the Zhou and You Jia tribe (有嘉).
 After Duke Ji Chang was released from Yu Li, he intensively strengthened his dukedom to resolve the threat posed by neighbouring tribes so he could focus on the future war with the Shang.